MomenAli/Movie-Stage2/README.md

 # Movie_App
-this application is is my first app in udacity nanodegree you need an acount in themoviedb.org
+this application is my first app in Udacity Nanodegree you need an acount in themoviedb.org
 Please ensure you have a valid API KEY to use this app you need to add the API_KEY="api_key" in gradle.properties